bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 unique molecular identifiers (UMIs) associated with every haplotype for every MIP for every sample.

+For this tutorial, you'll need to wrangle three sample_sets: The 2016 dataset (PRX-00), the 2019 dataset (PRX-04), and the 2022 dataset (PRX-07).
+This
+pipeline can analyze multiple sample sets at once, so you'll be inputting PRX-00,PRX-04,PRX-07 in the sample_set variable of config.yaml.

-| We've provided a bash script for converting the yaml settings into instructions for the wrangler.
-You can obtain the bash script for wrangling with this command (put it in the same folder as the settings yaml file):
+| We've provided a bash script for converting the yaml settings into
+| instructions for the wrangler.
+You can obtain the bash script for wrangling
+| with this command (put it in the same folder as the settings yaml file):
 | :code:`wget https://github.com/bailey-lab/MIPTools/raw/master/user_scripts/wrangler_by_sample.sh`

 | After editing the config.yaml file, you can execute the wrangler script with: